In a previous blog post, we went over the basics of content optimization – what…

 Matching Your Brand’s Voice

-If you plan to use memes to market your products or services, it is crucial to ensure that what you share matches the voice of your brand.
+If you plan to use memes to market your products or services, it is crucial to ensure that your meme marketing efforts match your brand’s voice..
 If your bright, chic, ultra-modern decor brand only posts dark-colored Game of Thrones memes, you’re unlikely to resonate with your ideal customers.
 Brand recognition comes with being consistent in your messages and content.
 Consider these important points when determining what you should use in your social media campaigns, and ensure that what you post will make sense, appeal, and align with them:

 - Who is your audience?